Grossmont High School Advanced Placement and College Preparatory US History

 As Urbanization stimulated the growth of news publications, competition drove this growing media to go extremes to sell copy.
 The resulting sensationalism had many

 names--"Yellow Journalism," Jingoism, and the tabloids for example.
 Many cite this type of news for helping to create an aggressive American mood toward Spain.
-But was this a cause of the war with Spain?
-Click below to find out. |
+But was this a

 The American Empire at the turn of the last century (c.
 1900)